-Need: Mississippi has one of the nation's highest percentages of births to teens - in 2008, 16.3% of all births in the state were to teenagers.
-Mississippi's rate of births to teenagers age 15-19 was 65.6 per 1,000 births, compared to a national rate of 42 per 1,000 births.
+Need: Mississippi has one of the nation's highest percentages of births to teens - in 2009, 16.5% of all births in the state were to teenagers.
+Mississippi's rate of births to teenagers age 15-19 was 64.1 per 1,000 births, compared to a national rate of 42 per 1,000 births (2008; most recent national data available; Mississippi 2008 rate was 65.6).
 Teen mothers are more likely to drop out of school, require long-term financial support, and be involved in child abuse.

-Almost 54% of the total births in 2008 were to unmarried mothers.
+Almost 55.2% of the total births in 2009 were to unmarried mothers.
 In addition, a majority of the births among women with family incomes below the poverty level are unplanned.
 The Alan Guttmacher Institute estimates that every dollar spent on publicly funded family planning clinics saves taxpayers an average of \$3.74 on expenditures such as medical services, welfare, and nutritional services.